klust/experiments-LUMI/Demo/FOOOCUS-EuroHPC-2024/demo_course_Amsterdam.md

 pip install -r requirements_versions.txt

 #
-# Now we can finish the contaner and SquashFS overlay.
+# Now we can finish the container and SquashFS overlay.
 # Unfortunately we cannot add FOOOCUS itself to the container.
 #
 # Exit the container